YeonwooSung/ai_book/Experiments/huggingface/olm/README.md

 Our `train_model.py` script is compatible with DeepSpeed, enabling you to train big models (which do not fit on a single GPU) accross a cluster of nodes.
 Just specify `--deepspeed=<path to your deepspeed config>` in the `train_model.py` arguments to use it.
 An example of a DeepSpeed config that you could use is [here](https://huggingface.co/docs/transformers/main_classes/deepspeed#zero3-example)

 ## Details on compute

-To train both our OLM GPT2 and OLM BERT/RoBERTa, we use a machine with 16 40GB A100's and around 1 TB of disk space.
+To train both the OLM GPT2 and OLM BERT/RoBERTa, a machine with 16 40GB A100's and around 1 TB of disk space was used.
 Each model takes about 5-6 days to train with this machine.

+You could use some smaller machines with smaller batch sizes, however as you might know, the smaller batch size can lead to a lot of variance in the training process, so you might need to train for longer to get good results.